 Today, Chanyne and Craig still prefer not to lend money.
 Instead, they look for other ways to help.
 This way, they believe, the borrower may not need to turn to high-interest loans or payday lenders.

 “You can say ‘yes’ and put yourself in a bad situation.
 Or you can say 'no' and maybe put the loved one in a bad situation.
 So, I look for what else can I do to help, besides lending money,” said Chanyne.

-First, she suggests applying for a Signature Personal Loan from the Credit Union to help meet immediate cash needs.
+First, she suggests members consider applying for a personal loan from the Credit Union to help meet immediate cash needs.
 For long-term help with managing money, she suggests showing the person how you manage your finances.
-She also suggests providing him with information about personal finance.
-Visiting the Credit Union where members can receive no-cost, professional financial counseling or attending a money management workshop are additional options she recommends.
+She also suggests providing the requestor with information about personal finance.

 Lastly, she also recommends members visit the Credit Union, where they can receive no-cost Financial Counseling.

 The advice provided is for informational purposes only.